lightbend/flink-k8s-operator/README.md

 oc delete FlinkCluster my-cluster
 ````

+**Note** *The above CRD commands are not global, They only show the resources in a namespace that you are in.*

 ##Metrics
 Prometheus support is enabled via Helm chart
 To see all available metrics, go to Prometheus console/graph and enter the following query